The Boundary of Amoebas: Abstract

 \section{Abstract}

+The computation of amoebas has been a challenging open problem for the last dozen years.
+The most natural approach, namely to compute an amoeba via its boundary has not been practical so far since only a superset of the boundary, the contour, is understood in theory and computable in practice.

-We define and characterize the extended boundary of an amoeba which is in contrast to the topological boundary sensitive to the degeneration of complement components of the amoeba.
-In the hypersurface case, complement components of amoebas contain crucial information about the defining polynomial.
-Our description of the extended boundary in particular strengthens Mikhalkin's result on contours of amoebas in a sense, which allows to distinguish between the contour and the boundary.
-This gives rise to new structural results in amoeba theory and re-proves earlier statements by Forsberg, Passare, Tsikh as well as Mikhalkin, Rullg{\aa}rd as special cases.
+We define and characterize the extended boundary of an amoeba, which is sensitive to some degenerations that the topological boundary does not detect.
+Our description of the extended boundary also allows us to distinguish between the contour and the boundary.
+This gives rise not only to new structural results in amoeba theory, but in particular allows us to compute hypersurface amoebas via their boundary in any dimension.
+In dimension two this can be done using Gr\"obner bases alone.

-Our characterization has some immediate applications.
-It allows to compute amoebas including their contour and their boundary in any dimension.
-In order to understand the amoeba of an ideal, we introduce the concept of amoeba bases.
-We show that our characterization of the boundary is essential for the computation of such amoeba bases and we illustrate the potential of this concept by constructing amoeba bases for linear systems of equations.
+We introduce the concept of amoeba bases, which are sufficient for understanding the amoeba of an ideal.
+We show that our characterization of the boundary is essential for the computation of these amoeba bases and we illustrate the potential of this concept by constructing amoeba bases for linear systems of equations.